lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 Verifiers and that the contents of this hint can be used to look up the correct Verifier.
 Under no circumstances must the RP be tricked into contacting an unknown and untrusted Verifier since the returned Attestation Result must not be relied on.
-The format and contents of the hint are out of scope of this document, however the hint SHOULD contain a value which is unique to this Verifier, such as a fully qualified domain name (FQDN), a uniform resource name (URN) [RFC8141] or a registered value corresponding to this evidence format.
+The hint SHOULD contain a value which is unique to this Verifier, such as a fully qualified domain name (FQDN), a uniform resource name (URN) [RFC8141] or a registered value corresponding to this evidence format.